brandontanyu/brandontanyu/README.md

-# Hi there, I am Brandon 👋
+# Hi, I am Brandon 👋

 - 🔭 I’m a computer engineering undergraduate student at National Higher Polytechnic Institute of The University of Bamenda, Cameroon